 William N. Eschmeyer, Editor

 - Literature Cited

-The Catalog of Fishes covers more than 53,000 species and subspecies, over 10,000 genera and subgenera, and includes in excess of 16,000 bibliographic references.
+The Catalog of Fishes (now published online as Eschmeyer's Catalog of Fishes) covers more than 53,000 species and subspecies, over 10,000 genera and subgenera, and includes in excess of 16,000 bibliographic references.
 Entries for species, for example, consist of species/subspecies name, genus, author, date, publication, pages, figures, type locality, location of type specimen(s), current status (with references), family/subfamily, and important publication, taxonomic, or nomenclatural notes.
 Nearly all original descriptions have been examined, and much effort has gone into determining the location of type specimens.